ryandrewjohnson/angular-editme/README.md

   };

   /**
-   * The $error arg will be the element's ngModel $error object
+   * The $error arg will be the input's ngModel $error object
    * See $error in https://docs.angularjs.org/api/ng/type/form.FormController
    */
   vm.onInvalid = ($error) => {